updhull/Delani_Studio/ReadMe.md

 # Delani Studios Website by Abdullahi Abdi
-This project features a generator that derives an Akan names with regard to the day of the week that a user was born and their gender.
+ This project features a landing page for Delani Studios.
 ###  Description
+This is a website for Delani Studio showing its services and a form to reach out to them.

+#### Live Page Link

 ### Languages Used
 * HTML